 Staring at the sky on a sunny day or maybe at a starry night while lying on the stone bench within James Turrels Hemels Gewelf in The Hague city district Kijkduin is a dizzying experience.
 For me, it really adds an unusual spice to a common walk through the dunes.

 The Hemels Gewelf (in English: Celestial Vault) is a 30 by 40-meter piece of landscape art that has been created on top of a rumble dune in the Nineties by American artist James Turell.
-To reach the Hemels Gewelf you will first climb the rumble dune via its sandy paths or its wooden stairs.
-Then you’ll walk through a concrete passageway into a grassy artificial crater.
-After admiring the skyscape from within the crater, you can have a great view on the surroundings of the Hemels Gewelf while walking the earth walls that enclose it.
+To reach the Hemels Gewelf climb the rumble dune via its sandy paths or its wooden stairs and walk through the concrete passageway into the grassy artificial crater.
+Then admire the skyscape from within and enjoy a great view on the surroundings while walking the earth walls that enclose the Hemels Gewelf.
 Most likely you will then discover the other stone bench in the distance on a nearby, even higher rumble dune.

 James Turells Hemels Gewelf is only 950 meters away from Kijkduin beach.
 This used to be a lively part of the coastline with a lot of nice shops and beach pavilions.
 Only nowadays major building activities take place, which forced the Kijkduin entrepreneurs to leave for now.
 Still, I find it nice to combine a walk through the dunes with visiting Kijkduin beach.